ktenzer/keithtenzer.com/_posts/2025-04-4-AI_The_Age_of_Agentic.md

 ![Agentic architecture](/assets/2025-04-02/AI_Agentic_Architecture.png)

 ## Agentic with Temporal
 Choosing the right technology to build Agentic upon is crucial.
-Orchestration is important, but only orchestration that can support long-running (infinite) conversations, while providing state management and durability.
-Temporal becomes a natural fit for orchestrating Human-to-AI conversation.
+Orchestration is important, but only orchestration that can support long-running (infinite), while providing state management and durability.
+Temporal becomes a natural fit for orchestrating Human-to-AI delegation.

 Temporal Advantages for Agentic
 - Support Long-running